Last updated: 20 September 2021

 Unfortunately, the fixed rate contract you were on will end at the time you’re moved onto the supplier of last resort.
 Your old tariff died with the failed supplier.

 Should I switch supplier as soon as my energy supplier goes bust?

 Ofgem always says no but never really explains why not.

-It is feasible that customers leaving during the transfer process between suppliers may complicate things and for that reason it probably is better to stay put until you know who the new supplier is and what deal they have offered you.
+IIn practical terms, customers leaving during the transfer process between suppliers can complicate things.
+For that reason it probably is better to stay put until you know who the new supplier is and what deal they have offered you.